Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 IMPORTANT: The material in this section pertains only to Tomb Raiders 1 through 5.
-Angel of Darkness and the newer games, Legend, Anniversary and Underworld are built on different game engines and thus require different approaches.
+Angel of Darkness and the newer games are built using different engines and thus require different approaches.
 See the specific controls and walkthrough pages for them.

 Combat: Choosing & Using Weapons

-Two basic rules of thumb apply: Pick the right weapon for the job and conserve ammunition.
+In classic Tomb Raider combat two basic rules apply: Pick the right weapon for the job and conserve ammunition.

 USING LARA AS BAIT.
 If you suspect there are enemies below but they haven't come out yet, you can make Lara drop and hang to draw them out.
 This is the same as the safety-drop move, only you don't let go.
 Instead, hang until the enemies emerge, then pull up and take care of business.
 This works with water dwellers like crocodiles and barracudas too.
 Take a quick swim to get their attention.
 Then climb out of the water to shoot them.

 HANDLING HUMAN ENEMIES.
 In TR1, there are times when the human adversaries won't die no matter how much you shoot at them.
 Pierre Dupont can't be killed until the end of the Tomb of Tihocan, and Larson won't die until the end of the Sanctuary of Scion.
 So when you meet these guys earlier in the game, shoot with pistols until they run off or a cut scene starts.
-In Natla's Mines, however, you'll need to dispatch some human foes quickly, so go ahead and use whatever you've got.
+In Natla's Mines, however, you'll need to dispatch some human foes quickly, so go ahead and use the best weapons you have.

 Also in TR2, you'll have a chance to make a few friends or at least avoid making enemies.
-In the Barkhang Monastery level, do not...I repeat, do not...shoot at the monks.
+In the Barkhang Monastery level, do not shoot at the monks.
 If you do, they'll dog you through the entire level, making things much more difficult than necessary.
 If you treat them with respect, they'll even help you fight the cult goons.
 Likewise the ice men in the Golden Mask expansion: They'll help Lara if she doesn't harass them.
 There are also places in TR3 where holding your fire will help you advance in the game.
 The walkthrough describes them.

 WEAPONS AND TARGETING IN TR4 & 5.
 Lara's arsenal increases in every game, but in The Last Revelation and Chronicles, there are even more options.
 Some weapons can be combined with the laser sight for more accurate long-distance targeting, and some can use different types of ammunition.
 Details on combining items and choosing ammo appear on the TR4 and TR5 controls pages, along with information on automatic and manual targeting.